rl-institut/multi-vector-simulator/docs/model/components.rst

    Energy excess components are implemented **automatically** by MVS!
 You do not need to define them yourself.

 An energy excess sink is placed on each of the LES energy busses, and therefore energy excess is allowed to take place on each bus of the LES.
-This means that there are assumed to be sufficient vents (heat) or transistors (electricity) to dump excess (waste) generation.
+This means that there are assumed to be sufficient vents (heat) or resistors (electricity) to dump excess (waste) generation.
-Excess generation can only take place when a non-dispatchable source is present or if an asset can supply energy without any fuel or dispatch costs.
+Excess generation can only take place when a non-dispatchable source is present or if an asset is allowed to supply energy without any fuel or dispatch costs.

-In case of excessive excess energy, a warning is given that it seems to be cheaper to have high excess generation than investing into more capacities.
+In case of excessive excess energy, a warning is issued that it seems to be cheaper to have high excess generation than investing into more capacities.
 High excess energy can for example result into an optimized inverter capacity that is smaller than the peak generation of installed PV.
-This becomes unrealistic when the excess is very high.
+The model becomes unrealistic when the excess is very high.